 On the other hand, Heap does not focus on social media as much as GA does.
 This product’s focus is more on product analytics and less on revenue/marketing attribution.
 So, if you want to see the contribution of Instagram to your MRR, for example, you should look for a Heap alternative.

-However, Google Analytics is not the easiest tool to learn: It has a steep learning curve, which can cause headaches for its users.
+Google Analytics is not the easiest tool to learn: It has a steep learning curve particularly owing to the complicated options.
 Even though it is not hard to adapt to this tool, it is more complex than Heap and there’s less support available.
 You also need to set some actions manually and do custom development.

 Google Analytics gives an overview of your customer base and its patterns, but it doesn’t show each user’s journey by default.
 You can set up the User ID reporting feature, which will show you the access patterns, most visited pages, and repeating behavior of individual customers, though you won’t have access to personal data (which makes reaching a specific customer after viewing their customer journey almost impossible.)